Alfresco/docs-alfresco/content-services/latest/tutorial/sso/ldap.md

 ## Step 10: (Optional) Configure a client for Content Services for iOS

-If Content Services for iOS is required then a client needs to be created for it in the Identity Service to enable SSO capability.
-The redirect URI is preconfigured for the mobile application using the operating system it is installed on, which means that the **Valid Redirect URIs** value in the Identity Service must match this value.
+If Content Services for iOS is required then a client needs to be created for it in the Keycloak to enable SSO capability.
+The redirect URI is preconfigured for the mobile application using the operating system it is installed on, which means that the **Valid Redirect URIs** value in the Keycloak must match this value.

-1. Sign in to the administrator console of the Identity Service as an administrator.
-The URL of the Identity Service administrator console is `https://ids.example.com/auth/admin`.
+1. Sign into the master realm Keycloak Administration Console (Keycloak Admin Console) using the credentials created on your first sign in.

 2. Create a new client for the mobile application under the `Alfresco` realm or the realm you created in [step 1](#step-1-configure-a-realm-and-clients) and set at least the following in the **Settings** tab: